danielbodnar/awesome-stars/BY-LANG.md

 ## C++

+- [kigster/cmake-project-template](https://github.com/kigster/cmake-project-template) - This project is aimed at jump-starting a C/C++ project that can build libraries, binaries and have a working unit test suite.
+It uses CMake build system and is deliberately completely minimal.
+- [aristocratos/btop](https://github.com/aristocratos/btop) - A monitor of resources
 - [OpenGenus/quark](https://github.com/OpenGenus/quark) - Stay happy while offline | World's first offline search engine.
 - [ruben2020/codequery](https://github.com/ruben2020/codequery) - A code-understanding,  code-browsing or code-search tool.
 This is a tool to index, then query or search C, C++, Java, Python, Ruby, Go and Javascript source code.
 It builds upon the databases of cscop
 - [Genivia/ugrep](https://github.com/Genivia/ugrep) - NEW ugrep 5.1: an ultra fast, user-friendly, compatible grep.
 Ugrep combines the best features of other grep, adds new features, and searches fast.
 Includes a TUI and adds Google-like search, fuzzy se